Founder of The Byrd's to take App Theatre stage

-The Appalachian Theatre of the High Country resumes live programming for the first time since March 2020 on Sep.
+BOONE — The Appalachian Theatre of the High Country resumes live programming for the first time since March 2020, on Sept.
 3 with legendary folk-rock musician Roger McGuinn.

 “I love Appalachian music and I’m honored to be kicking off another season of concerts,” McGuinn said during an interview with Mountain Times.